-Our hypothesis: We examine whether respondents who completed the military service (i) feel more Spanish, (ii) are more proud of Spain, (iii) experience more positive emotions when seeing the Spanish flag.
+Our hypothesis: We examine whether respondents who completed the military service outside of their province of residence when aged 17 (i) feel more Spanish, (ii) are more proud of Spain, (iii) experience more positive emotions when seeing the Spanish flag.
 To do so, we estimate specification 1 in Section 6.